adarsh-hue799/pgplay-oscp-writeups/README.md

 ---

+### DC-1

+A purposely built vulnerable lab designed as a beginner-friendly boot2root challenge.
+Runs **Drupal 7** on Apache, exploitable via Drupalgeddon2.
+Privilege escalation achieved through a misconfigured SUID permission on `/usr/bin/find`.
+Contains 5 flags with the ultimate goal of reading the flag in root's home directory.

+- **Ports:** 22 (SSH), 80 (HTTP - Drupal 7), 111 (RPCBind)
+- **Exploit:** Drupalgeddon2 (CVE-2018-7600)
+- **PrivEsc:** SUID on `/usr/bin/find` via GTFOBins

+---

+### DC-2

+A follow-up to DC-1, also beginner-friendly.
+Runs **WordPress** on Apache.
+Requires generating a custom wordlist with CeWL, brute forcing credentials with WPScan, SSH login as Tom, escaping a restricted bash shell via Vi, switching to Jerry, then exploiting sudo git for root.

+- **Ports:** 80 (HTTP - WordPress), 7744 (SSH)
+- **Exploit:** WPScan brute force with CeWL wordlist
+- **PrivEsc:** rbash escape via Vi, sudo git via GTFOBins

+---

 ## 📌 About PG Play

 OffSec Proving Grounds Play is a **free** lab platform by Offensive Security.
 All machines are sourced from the VulnHub community and hosted on the OffSec platform — meaning no local VM setup required, just VPN in and hack.